 RNA samples should be free of salts, metal ions, and organic solvents which can be carried over from RNA extraction.
 Several sources of contamination can be detected with an UV-Vis spectrophotometer.
 An acceptably pure RNA sample should have an A260/A280 ratio between 1.8 and 2.1.
-The A260/A230 ratio should be approximately 2.
-Several common contaminants including proteins, chaotropic salts, and phenol absorb strongly between 220 and 230 nm and can often be identified as peaks in this region.
-Contamination with any of these generates a lower A260/230 ratio.
-Phenol has an absorption maximum between 250 and 280 nm which overlaps that of nucleic acid, hance high 230 nm absorbance combined with a biphasic or broad peak between 250 and 280 nm may indicate contamination with phenol rather than chaotropic salts.
+The A260/A230 ratio should also be greater than 1.8.
+Contaminants may have a negative impact on the efficiency of the protocol.
+For isolation of high quality total RNA we recommend Lexogen's SPLIT RNA Extraction Kit (Cat.
+No. 008) or SPLIT RNA Extraction Kit for Blood (Cat.
+No. 099).